Restaurant and food services health and safety during COVID-19

 Physical distancing (two metres)

-Here are some tips employers can use to help ensure physical distancing in the workplace:
+As advised by public health officials, physical distancing is important for controlling the spread of covid 19.
+Here are some tips you can use to help ensure physical distancing at your workplace:

 - Maintain a safe distance while handling goods and taking payment, minimize or eliminate handling of cash and eliminate at-the-door payment methods.